-From recollections of the big snow of 1932, to Eamon de Valera speaking to crowds in a rural town square, to living by gaslight and trips to the seaside on the crossbar of daddy’s bike to pick cockles for mammy, the stories reflect both a simpler time and a tougher one, where childhood was short and the world of work beckoned from an early age.
+From recollections of the big snow of 1932, to Éamon de Valera speaking to crowds in a rural town square, to the dawning of electricity, these evocative pieces reflect both a simpler time and a tougher one, where childhood was short and the world of work beckoned from an early age.

-In living memory are tales of ‘rambling’ houses – where each night neighbours would walk over the fields to sit around the fire, drink tea and tell stories – the scourge of TB, childbirth in an earlier era, hiding out in Santry Woods, when the Black and Tans raided, and pride in a father who was interned in Frongach, Wales after the Easter Rising.
-Growing Up with Ireland is a compelling portrait of the changes, challenges and triumphs of a maturing society, from those who were there from the beginning.
+In living memory are tales of ‘rambling houses’ – where each night neighbours would walk over the fields to sit around the fire, drink tea and tell stories – raising a family in an earlier era, the scourge of TB, hiding out in Santry Woods when the Black and Tans raided, and pride in a father who was interned in Frongach after the